-A decent ball head or 3-way head gives solid support for shake-free shooting, but they can be a frustration when you need to make precise adjustments.
-For landscape or architectural photography, where you need to keep everything on level, or for extreme close-ups, positioning is often critical.
+This is what differentiates a geared head from a decent ball head or 3-way head – while these provide solid support for shake-free shooting, they simply don't offer the same level of precision.
+In studio, landscape or architectural photography, positioning is often critical.
 Try as you might to adjust a conventional head to your exact requirements, it can often sag or drift slightly after you tighten the clamp and release your grip on the camera.

-The main construction material is typically aluminum, but some geared heads are made from technopolymer (high-grade plastic) or magnesium alloy.
-Some are horrifically expensive but we’ve rounded up the best-geared tripod head models on the market that come at more affordable prices.
+Geared heads can be are horrifically expensive but we’ve rounded up the best-geared tripod head models on the market that come at more affordable prices.
 Here’s what they have to offer…

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.